Blake-Jarsky/blake_jarsky.github.io/_includes/resume.md

 - Completing a professional sabbatical designed to acquire baseline computer science skills required for entry into a computer technology field.
 Primary focus in full stack web.
-- Deployed <a href="https://www.blakenewsky.tech" target="_blank">portfolio website</a> and releasing iterative
+- Deployed <a href="https://www.blakenewsky.com" target="_blank">portfolio website</a> and releasing iterative
 updates.
 Technologies utilized include Jekyll, Liquid, html/css and jQuery.
 Hosted on GitHub pages with custom domain via DNS configuration
-- Building <a href="https://race-game.herokuapp.com" target="_blank">dynamic web application</a> (hosted on heroku's free
-tier, which requires a server instance to spin up from suspended state, so it might take a few seconds for the site to initially load) using React, node.js, Express, pug, bootstrap, REST API, and PostgreSQL.
+- Building >dynamic web application using React, node.js, Express, pug, bootstrap, REST API, and PostgreSQL.
 The concept for the application is to serve as a companion app for a video game, allowing for advanced search of game events.
 Source code github repo <a href="https://github.com/blakemade/race-game" target="_blank">here</a>